 The clock will not stop during stoppages of play in drop-in competition games.
 Drop-in competition games may finish in a draw, as no penalty shoot-out will follow.

 A.3 Scoring

-The challenge will be scored using two metrics:
+The Drop-in Player Competition will be scored using two metrics:

-- average goal difference - average human judged score
+- average game result - average human judged score